DXL0xff/Delinkerdotpy/README.md

 **PREFACE: _This tool can be used to send spoofed HTTP requests to a target server, use responsibly the developers do not assume any liability for the misuse of this tool_**

-[delinker.py](https://github.com/DXL0xff/Delinkerdotpy/blob/master/delinker.py) was written in Python3 and developed inside of a Unix environment, the following script should also work on Windows, and Linux platforms, this tool can also be ported to android and used directly with [Termux](https://termux.com/) under a properly configured environment
+[delinker.py](https://github.com/DXL0xff/Delinkerdotpy/blob/master/delinker.py) was written in Python3 and developed on a Unix environment, the following script should also work on Windows, and Linux platforms, this tool can also be ported to android and used directly with [Termux](https://termux.com/) under a properly configured environment

 It should be noted that [delinker.py](https://github.com/DXL0xff/Delinkerdotpy/blob/master/delinker.py) was created to subvert the tracking-urls commonly deployed by malicious actors across the internet, delinker.py will: